 Student Conduct: See Common Course Syllabus section.
-Also, please note that this is an online environment and others will see your comments posted to the discussion board area and/or in e-mail communications.
+Also, please note that this is an online environment and others will see your comments posted to the discussion board area and/or in email communications.
 Do not post any pictures, comments or data that others may find offensive.
-Since this is an on-line classroom any e-mails or correspondence sent by the instructor to a student or students will be considered lawful directions.
+Since this is an on-line classroom, any e-mails or correspondence sent by the instructor to a student or students are considered lawful directions.